Hull Blog Cityvisitor.co.uk blog

 Posted in News in Hull | Leave a comment

-‘Historic’ fish smoking house set to be demolished
+Demolishment Plans for ‘Historic’ fish smoking house

 One of the most prominent reminders of Hull’s fishing industry could soon be gone.
 The former fish smoking house in Subway Street that stands out among the modern factory units because of its distinctive, steeply sloping roof was last used 30 years ago.
 At one point there were dozens of smoking houses between the fish docks and Hessle Road, but the future of the o0nly surviving building is in doubt now that city councillors have supported plans to demolish it.